Marrakech Attractions: Your Ultimate Guide to Jemaa el-Fna and Top Points of Interest

 “The Incomparable Palace” now stands mostly in ruins, but its scale still impresses.
 Built in the late 16th century by Sultan Ahmad al-Mansur to celebrate a victory over Portuguese forces, it once featured over 350 rooms decorated with gold, marble, and semi-precious stones.

-Today, visitors can explore the vast courtyard with its sunken gardens and reflecting pools, climb the ramparts for city views, and imagine the palace’s former glory.
-The site often hosts part of the annual Marrakech International Film Festival.
+Today, visitors can explore the vast courtyard with its sunken gardens and reflecting pools, climb the ramparts for sweeping city views, and imagine the palace’s former glory.
+The site often hosts part of the annual Marrakech International Film Festival, blending ancient grandeur with contemporary culture.

 Cultural Havens: Museums as Key Points of Interest